xpepermint/mongoose-cron/README.md

 });
 ```

 A recurring job will repeat endlessly.
 We can limit that by setting the `stopAt` field.
 When a job expires it stops repeating and the `state` field is set to `2`.
-In case we also set `removeExpired` field to `true`, a job will is automatically deleted.
+If we also set `removeExpired` field to `true`, a job is automatically deleted.

 ```js
 model.create({